uber/AutoDispose/README.md

 Under the hood, AutoDispose decorates RxJava's real observer with a custom *AutoDisposing* observer.
-This custom observer leverages the scope to create a disposable, auto-disposing observer that acts as a lambda observer (pass-through) unless the underlying scope `Maybe` emits `onSuccess`.
+This custom observer leverages the scope to create a disposable, auto-disposing observer that acts as a lambda observer (pass-through) unless the underlying scope `CompletableSource` emits `onComplete`.
 Both scope emission and upstream termination result in immediate disposable of both the underlying scope subscription and upstream disposable.

-In the event that the scope `Maybe` emits `onComplete`, the execution is unbound (as if autodispose was never enabled on the observation).

 These custom `AutoDisposing` observers are considered public read-only API, and can be found under the `observers` package.
 They also support retrieval of the underlying observer via `delegateObserver()`